 Another great way to sign documents online is to use what’s known as “electronic signature software.”
-This is an application that allows you to easily sign digital documents, streamlining your signage workflow.
+This application allows you to sign digital documents, streamlining your signage workflow easily.

 An electronic signature tool is a great option if you’re dealing with very large amounts of documents frequently.
-For larger businesses and organizations, this might be a better option because of all the extra features.
+This might be a better option for larger businesses and organizations because of all the extra features.

 Signing a document from your iPhone with Signaturely

 Signaturely is a digital signature tool that’s free and easy to use.
-Its simple interface makes signing documents online effortless, regardless of what device you’re using.
+Its simple interface makes signing documents online effortless, regardless of your device.
 It also doesn’t matter what format your document is in.
 Signaturely helps you sign them all, including:

 - PDF documents